Start with the Secure Chain as a forwarder or shipper/importer

 Hinterland Container Notification

 The response from the terminal to these requests is shared within the Secure Chain.
 Follow-up and handling of pre-notifications differs per terminal; this is known to the inland operator.
 The status of the pre-notification is therefore the terminal status.
-Below is an example of a status request where the vessel still has to arrive.
+Below is an example of a status request where the vessel still needs to arrive.

 en voorbeeld van een status request in Cargo Controller